ixpantia/orbweaver-r/README.md

 rustup toolchain install stable-gnu
 ```

-If you are on Windows you may been to install `Rtools` as
+If you are on Windows you may need to install `Rtools` as
 well.
 You can download the installer from
 [here](https://cran.r-project.org/bin/windows/Rtools/).